Vampire Survivors: Gameplay

-Players select one of multiple characters, each with different starting weapons and bonuses, and control them on an endless stage featuring an auto-generated, repeating layout.
+The player selects one of multiple characters, each with different starting weapons and bonuses, and control them on an endless stage featuring an auto-generated, repeating layout.
 The player's weapons attack automatically, and the goal is to survive as long as possible against constant waves of monsters that inflict damage upon contact.
-Defeating monsters and exploring the stage allows players to collect experience gems, which are used to level up; "floor chicken", which restores the player's health; and other helpful items.
-Each level increase gives players the choice of three or four weapons and passive power-ups.
+Defeating monsters and exploring the stage allows to collect experience gems, which are used to level up; "floor chicken", which restores the player's health; and other helpful items.
+Each level increase gives the choice of three or four weapons and power-ups named "passives".
 Once players have collected six weapons and six power-ups and upgraded them fully, any further levels gained will offer only gold coins or floor chicken.

-Another way to upgrade weapons and power-ups is by opening chests, which are dropped by particularly powerful monsters and may contain one, three, or five random items.
-Most weapons have an ultimate form that can be attained by opening a chest after fully upgrading them and meeting other specific conditions.
+Another way to upgrade weapons and passives is by opening chests, which are dropped by particularly powerful monsters and may contain one, three, or five random items.
+Most weapons have an ultimate (or "evolved") form that can be attained by opening a chest after fully upgrading them and meeting other specific conditions, typically having a specific passive or that passive at max level.

 Sessions of Vampire Survivors have a soft time limit of 15, 20, or 30 minutes, depending on the selected stage.
-When the time limit is reached, all enemies are cleared from the stage, and a final, immensely powerful enemy named The Reaper spawns.
+When the time limit is reached, all enemies are cleared from the stage, and a final powerful enemy named The Reaper spawns.
 One additional Reaper will appear every consecutive minute thereafter to ensure the player's eventual demise.
 A session that meets or exceeds the stage's time limit is considered a successful completion and rewards bonus gold coins.
-Between sessions, accumulated gold coins can be spent to unlock new characters and persistent power-ups.
-Additionally, by completing challenges, players can unlock new stages, weapons, and characters, as well as various game modifiers, such as an endless mode that removes the soft time limit, a hyper mode that increases player and enemy speed, and a limit break mode that allows players to continue enhancing weapon attributes even after fully leveling them.
-Players can obtain golden eggs by defeating certain enemies or purchasing them from an in-game vendor, which provide permanent attribute improvements to their currently selected character.
+Between sessions, accumulated gold coins can be spent to unlock characters and persistent power-ups.
+Additionally, by completing challenges, players can unlock stages, weapons, and characters, as well as various game modifiers, such as an endless mode that removes the soft time limit, a hyper mode that increases player and enemy speed, and a limit break mode that allows players to continue enhancing weapon attributes after fully leveling them.
+The player can obtain golden eggs by defeating certain enemies or purchasing them from an in-game vendor, which provide permanent attribute improvements to the selected character.